koeniger-wk/winfriedsite/README.md

 ## To-do

 # brief introduction
-You can edit it in content/authors/admin/_index.md
+You can edit it in content/authors/admin/_index.md.
-The text is at the end of this file
+The text is at the end of this file.